 Keywords: For indexing purposes, each submitted article should include five to seven keywords, preferably chosen from the Medical Subject Headings (MESH).

-Acknowledgment: In this section any financial support, scientific or technical assistance, gifts, etc... should be acknowledged. permission from the parties being acknowledged should be obtained.
+Acknowledgments: In this section any financial support, scientific or technical assistance, gifts, etc... should be acknowledged.
+Permission from the parties being acknowledged should be obtained.

 (1) Standard journal article: